 Mark your calendars.
-WordPress 7.0 Beta 1 arrives on 19 February 2026, with the final release targeted for 9 April at WordCamp Asia.
-That's eleven days from now, and the feature list makes this the most ambitious WordPress release in years.
+WordPress 7.0 Beta 1 arrives on 19 February 2026, with the final release originally targeted for 9 April at WordCamp Asia (later moved to 20 May; see the update block above).
+The feature list makes this the most ambitious WordPress release in years.

 The headline features?
 Google Docs-style real-time collaboration, native AI infrastructure baked into core, and the first serious admin interface refresh since the block editor landed in 2018.
-But the story most people are missing is the AI angle, and it's the one that matters most for the future of WordPress.
+But the story most people are missing is the AI angle, and it's the one that matters most for WordPress's future.

 We've been tracking WordPress 7.0 development since our features guide last September, and what's taken shape since then goes well beyond what anyone expected.